PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Valerio-Di-Zio.md

               (userAgent, disallowRules)
     disallowRules.toSet
 ```
-Then the coordinator will retrieve this list and prevent a crawler from parsing the paths specified as ‘Disallow’ in robots.txt
+The coordinator will retrieve this list and prevent a crawler from parsing the paths specified as ‘Disallow’ in robots.txt

 ### Crawler
 My contribution to the creation of the crawler was to allow interaction with the coordinator,